georgiana-raluca-negru/Web-Technologies/README.md

     ```bash
     git clone https://github.com/georgiana-raluca-negru/Web-Technologies
     ```
-2. Navigate to the project directory:
-    ```bash
-    cd Proiect
-    ```
-3.  **Important Note**: This project uses the `fetch()` API to load login data from a JSON file.
+2.  **Important Note**: This project uses the `fetch()` API to load login data from a JSON file.
 Therefore, the login functionality will not work if you simply double-click `index.html` to open it from your file explorer.
 You must run it through a local server.

-4. The easiest way to view the project is using the **Live Server** extension in Visual Studio Code:
+3. The easiest way to view the project is using the **Live Server** extension in Visual Studio Code:
     * Ensure the Live Server extension is installed.
     * Right-click on the `index.html` file in your Explorer sidebar.
     * Select **Open with Live Server**.